pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/microservice_configuration/_index.md

 #### Environment variables

 Pip.Services’ containerization approach allows us to perform component selections using the environment variables set in the execution environment.
-For example, if ComponentA1 is an in-memory persistence and ComponentA2 is a “someDB” persistence, we can select which to use in our container by setting the corresponding environment variable.
+For example, if ComponentA1 is an in-memory persistence and ComponentA2 is a database persistence, we can select which to use in our container by setting the corresponding environment variable.
 Thus, our program starts by setting the environment variable COMPA1_ENABLED to true, which tells the container to include ComponentA1.
 Next, it triggers the execution of the container with the run() method.

 ![figure 1](./Figure1.png)